Waziup/waziup.io-old/content/courses/waziapps/index.md

 - **How do WaziApps work?**: You will learn about the structure of the WaziGate and how to utilize docker containers for your applications
 - **Preparing the RPI for development of WaziApps**: You will setup the Wazigate Firmware, install the IDE and communicate to the WaziGate through SSH and FTP
-- **Develop a WaziApp in Python, GoLang and Javascript**: You will learn how to install and run apps on the WaziGate, how to make APIs for your app and how to create docker image for your App
+- **Develop a WaziApp in Python, GoLang and Javascript**: You will learn how to install and run apps on the WaziGate, how to make APIs for your app and how to create docker image for your App.

 ______